Home > Analyses > Industrials > Old Dominion Freight Line, Inc.

 Threats

-• Rising fuel and labor costs impacting margins
+• Rising fuel and labor costs pressure margins

 Stock Price Action Analysis

-The following weekly chart shows Old Dominion Freight Line, Inc.’s stock price movements over the past 12 months, highlighting key price points and volatility:
+The following weekly stock chart illustrates Old Dominion Freight Line, Inc.’s price movements over the past 12 months:

 stock price